-City celebrated a significant improvement in its research ratings across the University following the publication of the 2008 Research Assessment Exercise (RAE) results, with 15 areas identified as achieving world-leading quality in terms of originality, significance and rigour and over 80% of submitted activity rated as recognised internationally or better.
+City celebrated a significant improvement in its research ratings across the Institute, following the publication of the 2008 Research Assessment Exercise (RAE) results, with 15 areas identified as achieving world-leading quality in terms of originality, significance and rigour and over 80% of submitted activity rated as recognised internationally or better.
 More information on City's own results.

 The RAEViewer below was developed by a member of academic staff from the City giCentre and provides a simple-to-use graphical representation of the RAE results for each of the 67 Units of Assessment ordered according to the selected criteria.